lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/03-Stimulus/README.md

 open http://localhost:8080
 ```

 See how we enhanced the solution you came up with listening to the `ended` event on the `audio` element.
-That way, when the sound is finished playing, we re-enable the button and put back the
+That way, when the sound is finished playing, we re-enable the button and put back the initial text.

 ### Refactoring with Stimulus